 About the trail:

 I advise novice wheelers and those in stock vehicles to beware.
-NEVER do this trail alone.
-Think of this trail as one 4 1/2 mile long obstacle.
+You should not do this trail alone.
+(That is just common sense).
+Think of this trail as one 6 mile long obstacle...each way.
 The trail is rough from the first 50 feet out of the trailhead with only a few easy spots over the entire length.
 Rocker protection (sliders) is highly recommended.

 This trail is open seasonally from April 1st until December 31st.
-However, snow usually make this trip impossible until July.
+However, snow usually make this trip nearly impossible until around July and then the snow comes back early in winter too.
+So, for most, it has a short season for access.

 Fun fact: The Norris Gas Station is at 4,750 ft, the trailhead at 7,100 ft and the end of the trail is just under 9,000 ft elevation.
 Snow can be a real hazard for much of the year.